Poor relief

-In English and British history, poor relief refers to government and ecclesiastical action to relieve poverty.
-Over the centuries, various authorities have needed to decide whose poverty deserves relief and also who should bear the cost of helping the poor.
-Alongside ever-changing attitudes towards poverty, many methods have been attempted to answer these questions.
-Since the early 16th century legislation on poverty enacted by the English Parliament, poor relief has developed from being little more than a systematic means of punishment into a complex system of government-funded support and protection, especially following the creation in the 1940s of the welfare state.
+In English and British history, poor relief refers to government and ecclesiastical action to relieve poverty, particularly before the Liberal welfare reforms beginning in 1906.
+Beginning in 1551, the Parliaments of England and of Great Britain and the United Kingdom made legal provision for government and ecclesiastical funds to be used to alleviate extreme poverty.
+The Poor Relief Act 1601 established the system that would operate without major changes until the Poor Law Amendment Act 1834, which reorganized the system, aiming to curb abuses and cut overall spending on relief.

+Beginning in the late 19th century, changing attitudes to poverty and the widening of the franchise to include at first some and then all working-class people through a series of Representation of the People Acts led to the development of the first predecessors of the modern welfare state.
+Between 1906 and 1914, the Liberal Party created a suite of basic welfare programs that reduced dependence on the Poor Law system but did not abolish it.
+The vestiges of the system remained until 1948 with the passage of the Attlee ministry’s National Assistance Act, which transferred non-National Insurance poor relief efforts to the new National Assistance programme.
+Today, Income Support provides financial resources for those with little or no income.

 Tudor era

-In the late 15th century, parliament took action on the growing problem of poverty, focusing on punishing people for being "vagabonds" and for begging.
-In 1495, during the reign of King Henry VII, Parliament enacted the Vagabond Act.
+In the late 15th century, Parliament took action on the growing problem of poverty, focusing on punishing people for being "vagabonds" and for begging.
+In 1495, during the reign of King Henry VII, Parliament enacted the Vagabonds and Beggars Act 1494.
 This provided for officers of the law to arrest and hold "all such vagabonds, idle and suspect persons living suspiciously and them so taken to set in stocks, there to remain three nights and to have none other sustenance but bread and water; and after the said three days and three nights, to be had out and set at large and to be commanded to avoid the town."
-As historian Mark Rathbone has discussed in his article "Vagabond!", this Act of Parliament relied on a very loose definition of a vagabond and did not make any distinction between those who were simply unemployed and looking for employment and those who chose to live the life of a vagabond.
-In addition, the Act failed to recognise the impotent poor; those who could not provide for themselves.
+As historian Mark Rathbone has discussed in his article "Vagabond!", this act of Parliament relied on a very loose definition of a vagabond and did not make any distinction between those who were simply unemployed and looking for employment and those who chose to live the life of a vagabond.
+In addition, the act failed to recognise the impotent poor; those who could not provide for themselves.
 These included the sick, the elderly, and the disabled.
-This lack of a precise definition of a vagabond would hinder the effectiveness of the Vagabond Act for years to come.
+This lack of a precise definition of a vagabond would hinder the effectiveness of the Vagabonds and Beggars Act 1494 for years to come.